hgducharme/SQL-Basics/subqueries_in_the_where_clause/using_operators_in_a_subquery.md

 ### The Exist Operator & Correlated References

-The `EXIST` operator checks whether a subquery is empty or not, instead of checking whether values are in the subquery.
+The `EXISTS` operator checks whether a subquery is empty or not, instead of checking whether values are in the subquery.

 A correlated reference is where you use a value inside a subquery, that comes from *outside* that subquery.